Tag Archives: friendship

 Yes!
 And why not?

-A long time ago, someone close to me tried to crush my spirit and conform me in his own image.
+A long time ago, someone close to me tried to crush my spirit and conform me to his own image.
 My ex-husband ruled with an iron fist and belittled me.
 I was downtrodden for so many years.
 Thank God I didn’t remain that way!

 I thank God for all that He has brought me out of and through!
 He never promised a bed of roses.
 Even after being pricked by thorns, there is healing.